Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • SBOMs (Software Bill of Materials) generated with Syft[7].

-• SLSA provenance generated by the builder — proof of how the image was built, which commit, which workflow, which tools.
+• SLSA provenance generated by the builder — proof of how the image was built, which commit, which workflow.

 • Raw binaries with cosign sign-blob.